-Depending on what your GP finds, you may have to either stop taking birth control or switch to a different type of birth control that won’t affect your hair as much.
+Depending on what your GP finds, you may have to either stop taking hormonal birth control or switch to a different type of birth control that won’t affect your hair as much.

 Some women also experience hair loss when they stop taking the pill.
 Some birth control pills contain an artificial version of the hormone oestrogen, which can make your hair thicker and fuller.
-Increased oestrogen levels is why your hair gets thicker during pregnancy.
+Increased oestrogen levels are why your hair gets thicker during pregnancy.

 When you stop taking the pill, your oestrogen levels will drop.
 This can cause your hair to shed.
 In most cases, your hair will regrow, or at the very least return to its pre-birth control state.

-Birth control-related hair loss is normally temporary thing.
+Birth control-related hair loss is normally a temporary thing.
 If you stop taking birth control or take a different pill instead, you should notice that your hair growth goes back to normal.
 Be patient, as your hair growth may take up to six months to return to normal.

 To speed up the hair growth process, there are other medications that you could use, like Minoxidil.
 Minoxidil is a topical solution you can apply to your scalp in areas you’re experiencing hair loss.
 Many studies have investigated the efficacy of Minoxidil and found that it’s a highly effective treatment for those who are experiencing hair loss and balding [4-5].

-Ultimately, hair loss caused by birth control is usually temporary, and only affects a small number of people.
+Ultimately, hair loss caused by birth control is usually temporary and only affects a small number of people.
 Because this side effect is so rare, it’s possible that your hair loss has another underlying cause.
 Explore the reasons why your hair is falling out.

 Simply fill in your details in the form below and we'll get in touch with you shortly.